ImPanick/OSRS-GE-Sniper/README.md

 - Minimum tier threshold for automatic alerts

 **For detailed information about how tiers are assigned, scoring algorithms, and filtering, see [TIER_SYSTEM.md](TIER_SYSTEM.md).**

+## Database

+The system uses a hardened database layer with support for PostgreSQL (Docker) and SQLite (local dev):

+- **Docker Deployment**: PostgreSQL 16 with connection pooling for concurrent access
+- **Local Development**: SQLite (fallback if `DB_URL` not set)
+- **Schema**: Automatically created on first startup with proper constraints
+- **Data Retention**: Automatic cleanup of data older than 7 days
+- **Health Monitoring**: `/api/admin/db_health` endpoint for database status

+**Key Features:**
+- Thread-safe connection pooling
+- Transactional integrity for all writes
+- Bulk insert optimization for snapshots
+- Unique constraints prevent duplicate data
+- Automatic schema migration on startup

+**For detailed database configuration, schema documentation, and troubleshooting, see [DATABASE.md](DATABASE.md).**

 ## Architecture